exercism/python/exercises/practice/robot-name/.approaches/name-on-the-fly/content.md

 # Find name on the fly
-We generate the name on the fly and add it to a cache or a store, checking if the generated name hasn't been used previously.
+We generate the name on the fly and add it to a cache or a store, checking to make sure that the generated name has not been used previously.

 A possible way to implement this:
 ```python